 Hot Lists: Our Accel-1D Solver won a National Academies Press ``coolest science site'' award in November 1996.

 Soon: The high (over 30%) fixed "annual percentage rate" on fuel mass during 1 "gee" accelerations.
 These commentable tutorials below might provide some clues in this context...

 Check out a Synopsis of the Science These pages contain resources to empower students familiar with only classical kinematics, in the solution of relativistic acceleration problems with variables defined in context of a single inertial frame.
 They include web-interactive solvers, a variety of examples and derivations, the self-contained Andromeda problem, and a list of yet unanswered questions.
 The key to these is a more careful operational definition of time (to bypass Newtonian misconceptions from square one), and use of the metric equation as a spacetime extension of Pythagoras' theorem with traveler-time the invariant.
 These naturally lead to use of multiple kinematics (time/velocity pairs) defined in terms of distances measured with respect to a single inertial reference frame.
 Such "non-coordinate" variables allow us to see things more simply, and in the process to find surprising uses for Newton's and Galileo's equations.

 Something you might discover herein, for example, is that you can describe accelerated uni-directional motion at any speed by replacing "coordinate", by "proper", acceleration and velocity, and then using c2γ in place of ½v2 in the work-energy equation.
 In other words:

 To list some current outside web-links that point in to the map-based relativity stuff at this site...

-Other references to the strategies described here include:
+Other references from this site to the strategies described in this "one of many side-projects" include: